 TOYS AND EQUIPMENT

 Toys, play equipment, and baby equipment should be wiped down so that they are clean.
+A little Magic Eraser goes a long way!
 Please make sure that toys and games have all their pieces, or if not, indicate the missing pieces on the tag and price the item appropriately.
 Small pieces that are not contained in the toy or its box should be put in plastic zipper bags and attached to toy with tape or rubber bands.
 Tape boxes so that pieces can not be dumped out and be sure all plastic bags are sealed.
 Put batteries in all electronic toys so the buyer can be sure it is working!

 Fabrics on car seats, strollers, and exersaucers should be washed and stains removed as much as possible.
 All items are subject to inspection by volunteers.
 Items that do not meet these standards may be pulled from the floor and will not be sold.